 21. Having a plan is fine.
 But planning is not doing.
 First decide (plan or visualize) the result you wish to achieve, then go into action to bring it about (cause it to happen).

-22. Understanding people is vital to closing sales and can replace insecurity and doubt with confidence, certainty, and results.
+22. Understanding people is vital to closing sales and can replace insecurity and doubt with confidence and certainty.
 Understand people, and you will understand closing.

 23. The principles of closing are based on immutable, natural laws.
 They do not change because you lack the self-discipline to learn and use them.